Anshparmar03/YouTube-Reaction-Video-Automator/README.md

 5. Uploads the video to your YouTube channel as a private video (editable to public).

 ## License
 MIT License.
-Use at your own risk, respecting YouTube's terms and copyright laws.
+This is a project made for fun and should be used respecting YouTube's terms and copyright laws.
 ```